Insurance Licensee Continuing Education FAQ

 - Do I have to attend a classroom course to earn CE credits?

-No. Course work has been approved for either classroom or self-study formats (which include online courses).
-You may choose the option you prefer.
+No. Course work has been approved for classroom, web-based, or self-study formats (which include online courses).

-- To complete a self-study course, does my course exam need to be monitored by the provider?
+- To complete a self-study course, does my course exam need to be monitored by a disinterested third party?

 - What is the definition of a disinterested third party?